coderForLife-A1/Focus-Buddy/readme.md

 - Start and stop timer controls with automatic session completion at time limit.
 - Session stats and history saved to SQLite.
 - To-do manager, history view, calendar view, and AI summarizer pages.
+- Ai summarizer that uses ai to summarize the provided text/document.

 ## Tech Stack